 Tacos "al pastor" (or "shepherd style") is an example of fusion food between Lebanese shawarma and grilled pork sold by Mexican street vendors.
 Think rotisserie-grilled pork rubbed with spices of the Middle East, sliced and served in a taco with Mexican style pickled onions (escabeche), coriander and fresh pineapple.
 Here we pack the punch of these classic flavours without the need for a rotisserie spit in your home!

 Cook our delicious Pork Tacos al Pastor in just Minutes

 We’ve sourced and blended all of the unique flavour ingredients to make our authentic Pork Tacos al Pastor.
-We bring these all together in a recipe kit, which consists of 3 flavour pots; a pot, a pot and a pot.
+We bring these all together in a recipe kit, which consists of 3 flavour pots; a Al Pastor Spice Blend pot, a Frijoles Paste pot and a Habanero Hot Sauce pot.
 Simply follow our recipe, adding a few items from your fridge, to cook this delicious Pork Tacos al Pastor in just 25 minutes.

 How Our Recipes Kits Work

 - 300g pork fillet cut into bite sized pieces

 - 1 red onion, finely chopped

 - 4 soft corn tortillas (check for GF if needed)

 - 1 snack pack of pineapple (about 100g), cut into small cubes